 Dr Liu Thai Ker is MORROW’s Founding Chairman and widely recognised as the “Architect of Modern Singapore” for his extensive contribution to the country’s housing and urban landscape.
-He spent 24 years in Singapore’s public service, serving as the chief architect and chief executive of the Housing Development Board, where he oversaw the development of 25 new towns and over half a million housing units.
+He spent 24 years in Singapore’s public service, serving as the chief architect and chief executive of the Housing Development Board, where he oversaw the development of 20 new towns and over half a million housing units.
 He also served as Singapore’s chief planner and chief executive of the Urban Redevelopment Authority, where he led the agency in developing the 1991 Concept Master Plan.

-Before starting MORROW, Dr Liu was a Senior Director at RSP Architects Planners and Engineers, a multi-disciplinary consultancy firm which he joined in 1992.
+Before starting MORROW, Dr Liu was a Senior Director at RSP Architects Planners and Engineers, a multi-disciplinary consultancy firm that he joined in 1992.
 In addition to architecture projects in Singapore, Dr Liu has also been invited to provide urban planning services in over 50 cities around the world.
 These range in size from a few hundred thousand to 12 million residents.

 Dr Liu concurrently serves as the Founding Chairman of the advisory board of the Centre for Liveable Cities (CLC).
 CLC, which was founded in 2008, is a knowledge hub created under the Ministry of National Development and Ministry of the Environment and Water Resources.
-He is also a Board Member of Singapore Cooperation Enterprise, a private entity wholly-owned by the Ministry of Trade and Industry mandated to develop government-to-government projects.
+He is also a Board Member of Singapore Cooperation Enterprise, a private entity wholly owned by the Ministry of Trade and Industry mandated to develop government-to-government projects.